monostream/emporium-docs/getting-started/emporium-cli.md

 curl https://cli.emporium.build/ | sh
 ```

-Installation with homebrew and chocolatery is planned, but not available yet.
+Installation with homebrew and chocolatery is planned, but not yet available.

 ### Windows
 For most cases, using WSL2 is recommended.